Ao1Pointblank/rofi-search/README.md

 - path to firefox bookmarks file not valid. this can be fixed by editing line #12 of the ``firefox_bookmarks.py`` file to reflect the correct path on your system.
 - permissions: make sure special search engines that run local commands have chmod +x permission (Freetube and the main script, perhaps Firefox Bookmarks too)

+# Included Engines (it's really easy to add your own!)
+Brave is selected as the default if one is not specified.
+You can change this with the ENGINE_DEFAULT variable in the .sh file.
+- Amazon
+- BetterDiscord Plugins
+- Brave
+- Dictionary (Local)
+- Dictionary.com
+- DuckDuckGo
+- Fdroid
+- Firefox Bookmarks
+- Freetube
+- Github
+- Google
+- Google-Images
+- Invidious
+- Metasearx
+- Moddb
+- Odysee
+- ProtonDB
+- Thesaurus.com
+- URL
+- UrbanDictionary
+- Wayback-Machine Archive
+- Wikipedia
+- YouTube
+- YoutubeMusic

 # Credits
 the Freetube script with fzf support was inspired by https://github.com/pystardust/ytfzf